primate assay data sheet

 Therefore biological products derived from these cultures must

-be screened routinely to ensure product stability and integrity.
+be screened routinely to help ensure product stability and integrity.

 number of techniques have been used to detect